akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "The King's newest curiosity."

-She turned.
-Avice and Eustacia stood in the doorway—the same two from the garden.
+She turned. the same two from the garden—Avice and Eustacia stood in the doorway—the same two from the garden.

 Avice stepped forward, her gaze drifting from Beatrice's gown to her face.
 "Tell me," she said, her voice a low, melodic purr, "do they not have weavers in the West?
 Or does your father prefer his women dressed for a sheep-shearing?"